danielazheleva/mealplanner/README.md

-# mealplanner
+# Meal Planner

-A website which allows users to input a list of BBC GoodFood recipes and outputs a shopping list of combined ingredients.
-Also allows users to plan a week worth of meals (breakfast, lunch, dinner, snacks) in a drag-and-drop table and shows combined daily macros.
+A website which allows users to input a recipes and outputs a shopping list of combined ingredients.

+### Getting started

+1. Run the backend through the `main.py` file
+2. Run the frontend `npm start`

+# Old verison

 ![](./docs/v1-gif.gif)
 ## Workflow